Last updated on April 8th, 2023 at 02:05 am

 Blogging’s fallen from grace as my preferred activity du jour—I’ve been rediscovering my long-abandoned artistic side and trying to take the mélange of my life and build it into something amazing.
 I’ve seen so many of my fellow bloggers fade into obscurity as other priorities wrest control—some would argue it’s all part of growing up; you either transform blogging from a hobby to a job, or you eventually just… quit.

-I mean, what blogger simply writes words on a screen and calls it a day in 2014?
-Blogging today involves photography, slaving over edits in post-production to get the look, add the watermarks, tag all the metadata possible.
-It involves social media strategy, recognizing that no two platforms are alike, so you craft different messages for each of your audiences, all the while looking for opportunities to grow where countless others are trying to do the very same thing.
-It involves branding and advertising, packaging everything you stand for into something digestible so people get you when they come across your site, and not write you off as just someone who gets free stuff to write.
+What blogger writes words on a screen and calls it a day in 2014?
+Blogging today involves photography, slaving over edits in post-production to get the look, adding the watermarks, tag all the metadata possible.
+It involves social media strategy, recognizing that no two platforms are alike, so you craft different messages for each of your audiences while looking for opportunities to grow where countless others are trying to do the same thing.
+It involves branding and advertising, packaging everything you stand for into something digestible so people get you when they come across your site and do not write you off as just someone who gets free stuff to write.

 A World Beyond Words

 Feel free to blame the work ethic of a workaholic family, but there’s no end to what I’m up to as a content creator.
-When I’m not chipping away at countless posts waiting to see daylight, I’m working on a site expansion and blog redesign.
+I’m working on a site expansion and blog redesign when I’m not chipping away at countless posts waiting to see daylight.
 I’m working on tools that’ll better analyze custom lists of websites to give bloggers a better idea of how they fare against their peers.
-I’m working on webcomics, ebooks and infographics, trying to build everything I can with what building blocks I have so far.
+I’m working on webcomics, ebooks and infographics, trying to build everything I can with the building blocks I have.